kamoclav/openhack-mc4h/Challenge-10/ReadMe.md

 Data shared and aggregated using the FHIR standard offers rich analytics potential.

 In this challenge we will utilize FHIR data for analytics.
 The lesson will be broken into two sections: Data Analysis & Statistical Modeling, and Data Visualization.

+## Context
+Sunrise Healthcare is working to increase Flu vacciniation rates in their healthcare regions.
+To develop programs to address the vaccination rates, the health system needs to understand what factors influence Flu rate for a given geographic region.
+In this challenge you will explore the effect of gender and age on patients'recieving the Flu shot or not and visually explore regional vaccination rates.

-## 1. Data Analysis and Statistical Modeling
+## 1. Data Analysis and Statistical Modeling: Does gender or age have an effect on completion of a Flu shot?
 ### Learning Objectives
 By the end of the section you will be able to
 * Import Anonymized FHIR data into Azure Databricks
 * Flatten the data structure to a tabular format
 * Produce descriptive statistics on the dataset
 * Visualize data elements within the dataset
-* Perform an ANOVA test on two data elements
+* Perform an ANOVA test to determine the effect of one variable on another

 ### Prerequisites
 * Deployed Azure API for FHIR